 Urgent Care Centers

 Urgent care is one of the most misunderstood options.
 Some urgent care centers may assess bites and scratches, clean wounds, and help determine what next step is needed.
 Some may be able to provide or coordinate rabies treatment.
 Others may not.
-So urgent care should be treated as a possible option, not a guaranteed solution.
+So urgent care should be treated as a possible option, not a effective solution.
 If you use urgent care as your first stop, it makes sense to ask specifically whether they evaluate rabies exposure and whether they can provide rabies vaccine or HRIG.

 Local or State Health Departments